vre-hub/vre-hub.github.io/docs/tech-docs/services/jupyterhub.md

 ### User Authentication and Authorization

-The VRE uses the ESCAPE Indico IAM [instance](https://iam-escape.cloud.cnaf.infn.it/) as Identity Provider (Id) - For further details, please also vivisit the ESCAPE IAM [GitHub repository](https://github.com/indigo-iam/escape-docs).
+The VRE uses the ESCAPE Indico IAM [instance](https://iam-escape.cloud.cnaf.infn.it/) as Identity Provider (IdP) - For further details, please also vivisit the ESCAPE IAM [GitHub repository](https://github.com/indigo-iam/escape-docs).
 Registration to the ESCAPE IAM instance can be done via IAM credentials, EduGAIN or Google.
 :::info
 We advise users to register using their institutional email.
 :::

-To configure the hub and the Jupyter authenticator with Indico IAM, please follow the following instructions for OpenID connect - an identity layer on top of the OAuth 2.0 protocol.
+To configure the hub and the Jupyter authenticator with Indico IAM, please follow the instructions for OpenID connect - an identity layer on top of the OAuth 2.0 protocol.
 * [z2jh A&A](https://z2jh.jupyter.org/en/stable/administrator/authentication.html#genericoauthenticator-openid-connect).
 * [Generic OAuth JupyterHub Documentation](https://oauthenticator.readthedocs.io/en/latest/tutorials/provider-specific-setup/providers/generic.html#setup-for-an-openid-connect-oidc-based-identity-provider).